AdobeDocs/analytics-platform.en/help/analysis-workspace/c-forecast/view-forecast.md

 1. Select the settings icon ![Column settings](https://spectrum.adobe.com/static/icons/workflow_18/Smock_Settings_18_N.svg) in the visualization header, then ensure that **[!UICONTROL Show forecast]** is selected in the list of options.

-1. (optional) To allow the forecasts to scale the chart properly, select **[!UICONTROL Allow forecasting to scale Y-axis]**.
+1. (optional) To allow the forecasts to scale the chart properly, select **[!UICONTROL Allow forecast to scale Y-axis]**.
 This option is not selected by default because it can sometimes render a less legible chart.

 1. Click outside the **[!UICONTROL Settings]** menu to view the updated line chart.